honglek06/pushDriver/README.md

    * Players try to guess a randomly generated number between 1 and 100.
    * Players have 10 attempts to guess the number correctly.
    * If the player guesses the number correctly, they win the game.
 Otherwise, they lose.

+2. **Coin Flipping Game:**

+   * Players try to guess whether a flipped coin will land on heads or tails.
+   * Players have 10 attempts to guess correctly.
+   * If the player guesses correctly, they win the game.
+Otherwise, they lose.

 ## License